AI Prompts for Commerce Engine

 Implement a complete email OTP login flow using the Commerce Engine SDK.

 IMPORTANT PREREQUISITE: The user MUST already have an anonymous session before calling loginWithEmail.
-If using the Next.js SDK with StorefrontSDKInitializer, this is handled automatically.
-For SPAs, call sdk.auth.getAnonymousToken() on app init.
+For SPAs, call sdk.ensureAccessToken() on the session accessor at app init.
+For Next.js, mount a StorefrontBootstrap component that calls storefront.bootstrap().

 Steps: